awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 We are finally ready to launch our pre-compilation and training jobs!

-Before we can run the training job, we first need to run a pre-compilation job in order to prepare the model artifacts.
-This step extracts and compiles the underlying compute graphs for the Llama-2-7b model and generates Neuron executable files (NEFFs) that can run on the Trainium accelerators.
-These NEFFs are stored in a persistent Neuron cache on FSx so that the training job can later access them.

-Before you run the compilation job make sure MPI operator is functional by running this command:
+First, let's check to make sure the MPI operator is functional by running this command:

 ```bash
 kubectl get all -n mpi-operator
 ```

+If the MPI Operator is not installed, please follow the [MPI Operator installation instructions](https://github.com/kubeflow/mpi-operator#installation) before proceeding.

+Before we can run the training job, we first run a pre-compilation job in order to prepare the model artifacts.
+This step extracts and compiles the underlying compute graphs for the Llama-2-7b model and generates Neuron executable files (NEFFs) that can run on the Trainium accelerators.
+These NEFFs are stored in a persistent Neuron cache on FSx so that the training job can later access them.

+### Run pre-compilation job

 Run the pre-compilation script